What Does it Take to Be a Precision Agriculture Technician?

 - Research Agricultural Engineer

-Is There Job Demand for Precision Agriculture Technicians?
+Is There Going to be Demand for Precision Agriculture Technicians?

-In 2016, there was an estimated number of 76,100 jobs in the United States for Precision Agriculture Technician.
+In the United States, there were 76,100 jobs for Precision Agriculture Technician in 2016.
 New jobs are being produced at a rate of 9.7% which is above the national average.
 The Bureau of Labor Statistics predicts 7,400 new jobs for Precision Agriculture Technician by 2026.
-Due to new job openings and attrition, there will be an average of 9,900 job openings in this field each year.
+The BLS estimates 9,900 yearly job openings in this field.

 The states with the most job growth for Precision Agriculture Technician are Utah, Texas, and Nevada.
 Watch out if you plan on working in Wyoming, Maine, or Alaska.
 These states have the worst job growth for this type of profession.